 Same Results, Less Budget: The Impact of COVID-19 on Marketing

 Ninety-one percent of B2B technology marketing executives have their progress measured using KPIs.
-The 10Fold CMO report revealed that 61% percent of marketing budgets were educed due to the pandemic, yet more than half (60%) reported that marketing performance goals were not changed, despite budget reductions.
-Regardless of the business challenges CMOS faced during the pandemic such as lowered budgets, cancelled events, less leads and layoffs, only 25% of respondents reported reduced KPIs and expectations remained high.
+The 10Fold CMO report revealed that 61% percent of marketing budgets were reduced due to the pandemic, yet more than half (60%) reported that marketing performance goals were not changed, despite budget reductions.
+Regardless of the business challenges CMOs faced during the pandemic such as lowered budgets, cancelled events, less leads and layoffs, only 25% of respondents reported reduced KPIs and expectations remained high.
 In fact, 10% of CMOs reported their performance requirements increased, even when budgets stayed the same or were reduced.

 CMOs Are Feeling the Pressure

-Despite the logistical challenges and budget cuts, 82% of CMO are achieving their original or revised KPIs, but less than half of them expect to receive a bonus this year.
+Despite the logistical challenges and budget cuts, 82% of CMOs are achieving their original or revised KPIs, but less than half of them expect to receive a bonus this year.
 Of the group meeting their metrics, more than half were meeting revised KPIs and less than half were meeting original KPIs.
 When asked to predict if they would achieve 2020 year-end goals, one-quarter of CMOs were not sure, 5% said they would not be able to achieve KPIs, and 70% remain optimistic that they would achieve KPIs.
 When asked about the consequences of missing their KPIs this year, the majority of respondents felt there would be a negative consequence.

 “B2B technology CMOs are facing mounting pressure to ‘do more with less’ this year and it’s clear that the real challenges created by COVID-19 will become the inspiration for marketing innovation.
-This year, where ever dollar counts, marketing leaders are scrambling to align their spend with corporate objectives- and for most companies, that means supporting sales,” said Susan Thomas, CEO of 10Fold.
+This year, where every dollar counts, marketing leaders are scrambling to align their spend with corporate objectives- and for most companies, that means supporting sales,” said Susan Thomas, CEO of 10Fold.
 “One of the most staggering findings of this survey is the long-term impact the pandemic will have on marketing strategies for the future.
 Marketing leaders suggest they will no longer rely as heavily on face-to-face interaction for lead generation, signaling a permanent shift to new programs that are easily measured for impact.”